Beyond Parameters: Exploring Virtual Logic Depth for Scaling Laws: Virtual Logical Depth

-\paragraph{Step 1: Synthesize Large Math Datasets.} Inspired by \cite{ye2024physics}, we synthesize the highly diverse iGSM~\citep{ye2024physics, cobbe2021training} dataset to measure the mathematical reasoning capability of LLMs and study how virtual logical depth influences such capability.
+\paragraph{Step 1: Synthesize Large Math Datasets.} Inspired by \citep{ye2024physics}, we synthesize the highly diverse iGSM~\citep{ye2024physics, cobbe2021training} dataset to measure the mathematical reasoning capability of LLMs and study how virtual logical depth influences such capability.
 In each problem of the iGSM dataset, the problem statement implies the dependencies of a set of variables.
 Given the value of some variables, the goal is to infer the value of a target variable.
 The problem difficulty is measured by the number of algebra \textbf{operations} to derive the target value.
 Since the dataset can theoretically contain more than 90 trillion~\citep{ye2024physics} solution templates, which is much larger than the number of parameters in LLMs, LLMs cannot solve the problems by simply memorizing the solution templates.
-The process of synthesizing the iGSM dataset is thoroughly described in \cite{ye2024physics} and will not be covered in this manuscript.
-One example of the synthesized problem is as follows:
+The process of synthesizing the iGSM dataset is thoroughly described in \citep{ye2024physics} and will not be covered in this manuscript.
+One example of the synthesized problem is provided below, with additional training data examples included in Appendix~\ref{subsec:random_data}.

 \framebox[0.997\linewidth]{